-In its connecting role across the BBC, CRBA supports our Design + Engineering (D+E) Division to create and bring to market new and innovative products and services.
+In its connecting role across the BBC, CRBA supports the BBC’s technology group and the digital products group to create and bring to market new and innovative products and services.
 This requires new partnerships, frameworks and licensing arrangements, which in turn means we need lawyers with a deep understanding of the digital, technology, content and media markets.

-We are able to offer an exciting opportunity for a lawyer with digital and technology experience to work supporting the BBC’s development, acquisition and use of new technologies.
+We are able to offer exciting opportunities for a qualified lawyer with digital and technology exposure to work supporting the BBC’s development, acquisition and use of new technologies.
 Specifically, we need people with a strong track record and proven ability to support current and emerging digital products and services, negotiate partnerships and collaborations, license our digital assets and technology to other organisations, procure digital services from technology suppliers and negotiate with emerging technology partners.
 Innovation, data, personalisation and data privacy are central and critical to our work.

 The Ideal Candidate

-- Proven experience of drafting and negotiating technology agreements in the broadcast, media and digital and technology markets.
+- Proven experience or capability of drafting and negotiating technology agreements in the broadcast, media and digital and technology markets.

 - Proven knowledge of contract, IP and IT and data protection considerations for content creation and consumer facing digital services.

-- A high level of technology literacy, including familiarity with streaming video services, social media, mobile media and functionality including search, personalisation, e-analytics, application development, software as a service, machine learning and data management.
+- A high level of technology literacy, including familiarity with streaming video services, social media, mobile apps and functionality including search, personalisation, data analytics, application development, software as a service, machine learning and data management.